parrt/msds689/projects/iforest/iforest.md

 There is a way to share *global* data without having to pass it back and forth, but this would mean only allowing one isolation forest instance in your program at once.
 (Having 2 or more would overwrite that same shared global data.)
 Servers, for example, might have thousands of isolation forests running at the same time so this is not a good solution, but I guess I'd be okay with it for the purposes of this project.

+## Evaluation

+To evaluate your projects, we will run the `score.py` file with all data files in same directory.
+We will grade in a binary fashion (works or doesn't) because you have all of the known tests.

 ## Deliverables

 You must complete and add the following file to the **root** of your `iforest-`*userid* repository in the USF-MSDS689 organization.